-- 1. High visibility crosswalks and signing have been installed at multiple uncontrolled pedestrian crossings in region. (see Figure 8) - 2.
-Inventorying the existing sidewalk network to identify gaps and repair needs which can be used to prioritize sidewalk improvement. - 3.
-Include pedestrian and bicycle accommodations in the design and construction of roundabouts. (see Figure 5). - 4.
-New Mexico Department of Health performs walkability assessments and considers the built environment and how it effects safety of pedestrians.
-Ultimately, the goal is to increase safety while promoting physical activity. - 5.
-Radar speed indicator signs have been installed in a few locations.
+- Installing high visibility crosswalks and signing at multiple uncontrolled pedestrian crossings in region (see figure 8). - Modifying the land use policy to require the local agencies to repair and maintain sidewalks instead of the property owners. - Inventorying the existing sidewalk network to identify gaps and repair needs which can be used to prioritize sidewalk improvement. - Including pedestrian and bicycle accommodations in the design and construction of roundabouts (see Figure 5). - Performing walkability assessments (led by the New Mexico Department of Health) and considering the built environment and how it effects safety of pedestrians.
+Ultimately, the goal is to increase safety while promoting physical activity. - Installing radar speed indicator signs in a few locations.

 Figure 8.
-Uncontrolled Pedestrian Crossing with marked crosswalk in City of Santa Fe (Source:
+Photograph.
+Uncontrolled Pedestrian Crossing with marked crosswalk in City of Santa Fe (Source: FHW.

 Old Santa Fe Trail is rural in nature and has several curves along the corridor.
 Sections of Old Santa Fe Trail have been recently resurfaced.
-This improvement included new pavement markings, advanced curve warning signs, and chevrons to provide enhanced visibility of the travel lane and delineation of numerous curves (see Figure 9).
+This improvement included new pavement markings, advanced curve warning signs, and chevrons to provide enhanced visibility of the travel lane and delineation of numerous curves (see figure 9).

 Figure 9.
-Old Santa Fe Trail Curves and Chevron Installation (Source: FHWA, 2022)
+Photograph.
+Old Santa Fe Trail curves and chevron installation (Source: FHWA, 2022).

 The SFMPO and the stakeholders coordinate, identify, prioritize, and address the transportation needs of the region based on the available funding.
-The Santa Fe 2020-2045 Metropolitan Transportation Plan15 (MTP) guides transportation improvements for the region and includes a list of ranked projects that are prioritized based on a variety of evaluation criteria of which one is safety.
+The Santa Fe 2020-2045 MTP15 guides transportation improvements for the region and includes a list of ranked projects that are prioritized based on a variety of evaluation criteria of which one is safety.
 For safety, the evaluation metric is "how well does the project improve safety for all users, and does it alleviate a known issue?"